Homemade Pumpkin Bread is made with canned pumpkin, sugar, maple sugar, and simple spices. If you love pumpkin, you’ll love this pumpkin spice bread!

 These cute little pumpkin candies can be found at Walgreens or Food Lion in the seasonal aisle.
 Or order them on Amazon.

-More Fall Recipes:
+More Fall Desserts

 Did you make one of my recipes?
 Please take a moment to leave a star rating.
-Also, if you are on Pinterest, please feel free to leave a comment there and a photo if you have one!
-Follow A Farmgirl’s Kitchen on FACEBOOK and PINTEREST and subscribe my mailing list for ALL the latest recipes!
+Also, if you are on Pinterest, please feel free to leave a comment there!
+Follow A Farmgirl’s Kitchen on FACEBOOK, PINTEREST and YouTube and subscribe my mailing list for ALL the latest recipes!

 Pumpkin Bread